llm-workflow-engine/llm-workflow-engine/README.md

 ##### Database configuration

 The API backend requires a database server to store conversation data.
-The wrapper leverages [SQLAlchemy](https://www.sqlalchemy.org/) for this.
+LWE leverages [SQLAlchemy](https://www.sqlalchemy.org/) for this.

 The simplest supported database is SQLite (which is already installed on most modern operating systems), but you can use any database that is supported by SQLAlchemy.